bezhanSalleh/filament-shield/README.md

         ...
     ],
 ```
-:bulb: Now you are thinking **`what if I need a permission to be only avaialble for just one resource?`**
+:bulb: Now you are thinking **`what if I need a permission to be only available for just one resource?`**
 No worries, that's where [Custom Permissions](#custom-permissions) come to play.

 ##### Custom Permissions